EDR Vs Antivirus – What Endpoint Security Solution You Need?

 Today, threat actors employ brand-new techniques, tactics, and procedures.
 They no longer plan file-based attacks.
 They are two steps ahead of cyber defense and plan fileless attacks.
 AV is good for dealing with file-based attacks, but it eventually fails when they are file-less.
 However, when you have an EDR, it tackles both kinds of attack well.

-Does EDR Replace Antivirus?
+Does EDR Replace Antivirus Endpoint Protection?

 If you get an advanced EDR containing next-generation antivirus capabilities, you can replace your antivirus with this endpoint security tool.
 However, it would be best if you opted for both solutions when your EDR doesn’t have such capabilities.
 It always depends on what you already have.
 If you don’t rely on an anti-malware program, it’s better to get modern